Kahoku, Yamagata

 Kahoku (河北町, Kahoku-chō) is a town located in Yamagata Prefecture, Japan.
-As of 29 February 2020, the town had an estimated population of 19,303,in 6267 households and a population density of 350 persons per km².
+As of 29 February 2020, the town had an estimated population of 19,303, in 6267 households and a population density of 350 persons per km^{2}.
 The total area of the town is 52.38 km².

 Geography

 Kahoku is located in central Yamagata Prefecture, in a river valley of the Mogami River, with branches of the Ōu Mountains to the east and west.